St. Johns Wort

 Shake the jar of St. Johns Wort tincture whenever you think of it over the next 4 to 6 weeks.

-If you are being treated for depression consult with your medial professional before self-treating with St. Johns Wort.
+If you are being treated for depression consult with your medical professional before self-treating with St. Johns Wort.

 While there is much talk of St. Johns Wort creating sun sensitivity with long term use, we’ve found that it has the opposite effect, protecting from the harmful effects of sun exposure due to the antioxidant effect of the flavonoids.
 You’ll have to decide for yourself whether St. Johns Wort causes YOU problems in the sun, or speak to your health professional.